mennlo/grappling-games/games/pinning/back-control-transitions.md

 **Time:** 3 minutes, 2 partners or 6 minutes total - switching back and forth

 ### Back Controller
-**Position:** Starting from side control or behind your partner without established back control
-**Objective:** Transition to back control and establish dominant positioning with hooks or body triangle
+**Position:** Starting chest to back with your partner with a seatbelt grip or similar control **Objective:** Transition to back control and establish dominant positioning with hooks or body triangle
 **Win:** Establish back control with both hooks in or body triangle for 3 seconds

 ### Defending Player
-**Position:** Starting in bottom side control or with your back partially exposed
-**Objective:** Prevent your partner from establishing back control and work to improve your position
+**Position:** Starting on your side with your partner's chest connected to your back **Objective:** Prevent your partner from establishing back control with hooks and work to improve your position
-**Win:** Prevent back control establishment or escape if back control is achieved
+**Win:** Turn to face your partner or successfully escape back to a neutral position

 ## Instructions
 1. Back controller starts from side control or transitional position